umasuo/code_analyzer/README.md

 >
 >     checkstyle{
 >       // exclude the package you do not want to check
->       // your own config
 >       //checkstyleMain.exclude 'io/reactivesw/customerauthentication/grpc/*'
 >     }
 >
 >     /*************PMD(Project Manager Design)***************/
 >     tasks.withType(Pmd) {
 >       //exclude the package you do not want to check
->       // your own config
 >       //exclude 'io/reactivesw/customerauthentication/App*'
 >     }
 >